Logo Arbres remarquables

 The Remarkable Tree label of the A.R.B.R.E.S association was awarded in 2008 for all the trees of the park.
 Let’s meet some spectacular trees!

-The lime tree cordata and the Vancouver grandis
+The lime tree cordata, the purple beech and the oak

 Le tilleul et sa triple couronne de buis